Mirzipan/Homm3_BG_Database/docs/units/peasants.md

 | Abilities | :effect_map: At the beginning of each Resource round, gain 3 :gold:. |

+## Notes

+- The effect only triggers if the Peasants are in the player's unit deck, so they had to be recruited beforehand (e.g. by [Diplomacy](../abilities/diplomacy.md)).

 ## Comes With

 - [Core Game](../content/core_game.md)